What you should know about COVID-19 booster shots and third vaccine doses

 There is not enough data yet to know whether immunocompromised people who got the one-dose Johnson & Johnson vaccine need another dose, but we expect to know more soon.

 You are not eligible for a third dose of the vaccine at this time if you are healthy, do not have one of these specific conditions, or do not take certain immunosuppressive medications.
+However, if you received a Moderna or Pfizer vaccine, you will be eligible for a booster shot eight months after your second dose.

 Is a third dose the same thing as a booster dose?